 Note – the client app is responsible for persisting the 3rd party’s user id info if desired / required (e.g. for Facebook, the <externalId> and <authenticationToken>).

-Note – when authenticating with Facebook, you must request user_friends among your permissions in order to make use of social network support (e.g. social leaderboards).
+Note – when authenticating with Facebook, you must request user_friends among your permissions to make use of social network support (e.g., social leaderboards).